"Everywhere is walking distance if you have the time" ― Steven Wright

 Walking in Mid Wales along diverse routes on a network of national trails and long distance uncrowded waymarked routes crossing the terrain from river valley to mountain peak is an exhilarating experience.
 You just need to bring your puff.

-Paths and walks from or near Rhedyn:
+Paths and walks near Rhedyn:

 The Epynt Way - a fifty-six mile walk through the army training ground; undisturbed spectacular views – don’t worry you won’t need flak jackets – the army uses tanks!